vidarr/ringbuffer/readme.md

 So we got a neat ringbuffer, that will receive data and overwrite old data on insuffient memory.
 Lets try to use our ring buffer in some way.
-What could this actually useful for?
+What could this actually be useful for?
 We already discussed that it is perfectly suited for a stream of data has to be handed over to another thread for media streaming e.g.